 Mary Ricks [1983-86]: President, Commercial Investment Sales, West Coast, for Kennedy Wilson Commercial Real Estate, a firm based in Beverly Hills, Calif.

 Kristy (Howard) Schroeder [1990-93]: Head Softball Coach at UC Santa Barbara.
-Schroeder and her husband, Peter (a professor in the Sport and Exercise Studies department at UCSB) have a three year old daughter, Johnna.
+Schroeder and her husband, Peter (a professor in the Sport and Exercise Studies department at UCSB) have a daughter, Johnna (4).